xMarcke/FiNE/README.md

 **v3.34**
 - Upgraded OIDN version to 2.3.3 see release notes for details.
 - Upgraded Optix version to 2.4.0
-- Added the -clean_aux flag.
-This can improve denoising quality but assumes that all feature AOVs are noiseless.
-If AOVs are noisy when using this option, results can be worse.
-Available in the "Advanced" Tab.

 **v3.33**
 - Upgraded OIDN version to 1.4.0 see release notes for details.